TCOW - Total Cost of Workforce

 In fact, their contingent workforce expenditures were almost as high as what they paid for their salaried workforce.
 And this number was projected to continue growing in the next few years.

-Armed with these valuable insights, management was able to take precise interventions to reduce their contingent workforce spending and regain control of their workforce costs.
+Armed with these valuable insights, management was able to take precise interventions to reduce their contingent workforce spending and regain control of their labor costs.

-A simple benchmark comparison against closely matched competitors can provide valuable insights into your workforce cost.
+A simple benchmark comparison against closely matched competitors can provide valuable insights into your labor cost.

 For example, as shown in figure 2, TCOW as a percentage of Expense for this organization is at 63% and TCOW as a percentage of Revenue is around 35%.
 The percentages are high, but it makes sense since this is a Financial Services company.
 This helps management better understand their bottom-line margin but begs the question: how are they doing versus peers?